Connor Roberts (footballer, born 1992): Cheltenham Town

 Although he signed his first professional contract with Everton in 2011, a season later Roberts joined Cheltenham Town in 2012 after being released by the Toffees.
 After a season at the Robins, Roberts failed to make an appearances, however he signed a new one-year contract in July 2013, keeping him at the club until the end of the 2013–14 season.
 On 3 May 2014, Roberts made his professional debut for Cheltenham in a 3–2 loss against Dagenham and Redbridge.
 On 13 May 2014 after two years at Whaddon Road, Roberts was released by Cheltenham.

 In July 2014 he joined Wrexham on trial and played in a 1–0 win over Swansea City under 21s in the Dragons' first pre season friendly.
 He played in a second game for the Dragons in a 2–0 victory over his former club Colwyn Bay, where he kept a second consecutive clean sheet for Kevin Wilkin's side, revealing he wanted to earn a contract at the Racecourse Ground.

 Chester

 On 28 August 2014, Roberts signed for Conference Premier side Chester.

 Bangor City

 After being released from Chester, Roberts joined Bangor City in the Welsh Premier League.

 The New Saints

 In June 2018 he moved to The New Saints.

+In February 2025 he confirmed he would retire at the end of the season.
+In his final season with the club, he achieved the treble with the club, of the league title, Welsh Cup and Welsh League Cup and in May 2025 was called up by the Welsh national football team for a training camp in Spain.

-Llandudno
+Llandudno (loan)

 After making three cup appearances for TNS, Roberts joined Llandudno on a short-term loan deal.
 He made his debut in a 3–0 defeat against Connah's Quay.

-Aberystwyth Town
+Aberystwyth Town (loans)

 In August 2019, Roberts signed for Aberystwyth Town on a season long loan.
 In September 2020, Roberts rejoined Aberystwyth on a short-term loan deal.

+Caernarfon Town

+In July 2025 he reversed his decision to retire and signed for Caernarfon Town.